Eagle Owl

 Reproduction

 The baby birds hatch after around 35 days of incubation.
-There are usually two to four baby Eurasian eagle-owls, which weigh around 2 oz.
-(60 grams).
+There are usually two to four baby Eurasian eagle-owls, which weigh around two ounces (60 grams).
 They usually stay with their parents for around five months.

 Once a Eurasian eagle-owl find its partner, they stay together for the rest of their days.
 During mating season, the male even feeds the female.